Sunday, December 22, 2024

 We then encourage attendees to learn more about Indigenous territories, languages, lands, and ways of life—in general and specific to the land they now occupy—and seek ways to support their local tribes with more than just words.
 We include sample suggestions for how they can learn more about and support the tribes indigenous to their area, including:

-Donate money to programs that support Native communities
+• Donate to programs and charities that support Native communities

 We use slides, whether in person or virtual, to share this information along with a QR code and/or link for Native Land Digital as a reference source.